-The WNE 3 position actuators were also modified for the development of the NEPTIS® xSeed, automated kit-less module.
-The disposable rotating valves are replaced with fixed 3 position valves that are resistant to all chemicals and rinsible between each run.
+The WNE® 3-positions actuators were also modified for the development of the NEPTIS® xSeed, automated kit-less module.
+The disposable rotating valves are replaced with fixed 3-positions valves that are resistant to all chemicals and rinsible between each run.
 Thanks to these characteristics, NEPTIS® xSeed is a true multi-run system, it will quicken the research and development phases of new radiopharmaceuticals.

 This invention relates to a method of performing a plurality of synthesis processes for preparing a radiopharmaceutical in series, the method comprises of carrying out a first synthesis run involving the following steps: